 Registration credentials/badges must be worn for all technical sessions and poster presentations.
 Admittance to National Meeting special events in the Convention Center and official meeting hotels will require badges to be worn at all times.

-All attendees including speakers must register and pay the appropriate registration fee to present and attend the meeting.
+All attendees including presenters must register and pay the appropriate registration fee to present and attend the meeting.
 Invited speakers should contact their symposium organizer or division program chair to clarify terms of their invitation.
 Presenters who fail to register for the meeting will have their abstract withdrawn from the official meeting program, technical programming archive, and CAS database.

 U.S. attendees who register by January 8, 2020 will receive their registration credentials and tickets via mail prior to the meeting.
 Unless an international attendee has provided a U.S. mailing address on their registration form, their credentials must be picked-up onsite at the Attendee Registration (this includes Canada and Mexico).
 After January 8, 2020, registrations will continue to be accepted at the standard rate on-line and by phone or fax (credit card payment only) until March 26, 2020.

 Attendee List Scam

 The American Chemical Society does not sell email lists of members or meeting registrants.
 Distribution or other use of the list without ACS’ express authorization is strictly prohibited.
 Third party “pirate” companies reach out to delegates and exhibitors offering to sell these lists often with the primary objective of obtaining credit card information.
 ACS is aware that these solicitations occur but has no affiliation with these companies.
 Please contact the National Meetings team with any questions or concerns.